karthikrajkumar/Continuous-control/REPORT.md

 ```
 Both Neural Networks use the Adam optimizer with a learning rate of 2e-4 and are trained using a batch size of 128.
 # Future Work
-As discussed in the Udacity instructions,
-1.   a further evolution to this project would be to train the 20-agents version.
+As discussed in the Udacity instructions, a further evolution to this project would be to train the 20-agents version.

 In which case, it might be better to use other algorithms like [PPO](https://arxiv.org/pdf/1707.06347.pdf), [A3C](https://arxiv.org/pdf/1602.01783.pdf), [D4PG](https://openreview.net/pdf?id=SyZipzbCb) that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.
+  > This work adopts the very successful distributional perspective on reinforcement learning and adapts it to the continuous control setting.
+We combine this within a distributed framework for off-policy learning in order to develop what we call the Distributed Distributional Deep Deterministic Policy Gradient algorithm, D4PG.
+We also combine this technique with a number of additional, simple improvements such as the use of N-step returns and prioritized experience replay.
+Experimentally we examine the contribution of each of these individual components, and show how they interact, as well as their combined contributions.
+Our results show that across a wide variety of simple control tasks, difficult manipulation tasks, and a set of hard obstacle-based locomotion tasks the D4PG algorithm achieves state of the art performance

-2. Another enhancement would be to replace the Ornstein-Uhlenbeck noise process with parameter noise as described in Open AI's [paper](https://arxiv.org/abs/1706.01905)
+Another enhancement would be to replace the Ornstein-Uhlenbeck noise process with parameter noise as described in Open AI's [paper](https://arxiv.org/abs/1706.01905)